Hamatora: Kagura

-The rather reserved other half of the "Minimum Holder PI duo" along with his partner Nice.
-He is originally an agent of Facultas sent to capture Nice, but ended joining him.
-He is a rational thinker and unlike Nice, prioritizes the cost of a job request over content.
+The rather reserved other half of the "Qi Shinto VR duo" along with his partner Haru.
+He is originally an agent of Takamagahara sent to capture Haru, but ended joining him.
+He is a rational thinker and unlike Haru, prioritizes the cost of a job request over content.
 He has a bit of an existentialist outlook on things.
-His Holder ability known as Gravity Minimum (偉力のミニマム) in the anime and All or Nothing (オール・オア・ナッシング, Ōru Oa Nasshingu) in the manga, is activated when he removes his glasses and greatly hardens his body, giving him super-human like strength.
-Using the Minimum in Re: Hamatora weakens his body.
-He is a prodigy who is ranked second among the Facultas Academy graduates.
-He dislikes how Nice always manages to surpass him and wishes to defeat him once in order to be acknowledged by him..
-In Re: Hamatora, Murasaki tries confronting Art but gets beaten up by Freenum.
-While he survives, his Minimum disappears, and returns to the group.
-In the finale, he recovers his Minimum.
+His Shinto ability known as Totsuka-no-Tsurugi (十拳剣) in the anime and Sonten (尊天, Sonten) in the manga, is activated when he removes his glasses and greatly hardens his body, giving him super-human like strength.
+Using the Qi in Re: Hamatora weakens his body.
+He is a prodigy who is ranked second among the Takamagahara Academy graduates.
+He dislikes how Haru always manages to surpass him and wishes to defeat him once in order to be acknowledged by him..
+In Re: Hamatora, Eisuke tries confronting Kensuke but gets beaten up by Yakuza.
+While he survives, his Qi disappears, and returns to the group.
+In the finale, he recovers his Qi.

-Hatano has commented that while the series its share of comedy, there is also drama in some parts of the story that could result in the viewer becoming emotional.
+Hirata has commented that while the series its share of comedy, there is also drama in some parts of the story that could result in the viewer becoming emotional.
 He compared the series with a festival due to the viewer's feelings.
 He added "The story will be followed with that feeling, what end will be met the complex case intertwined."